Pilots stall, or pilots compound. There isn't a third option.

 The right question to ask isn’t whether the pilot worked.
 It’s whether each block of work makes the next block cheaper.
 That’s the curve that matters, and it’s the one I’d push leadership to track.

 In the engagements where this has worked for us, that curve bends.
 A lean healthcare engineering team cut maintenance overhead roughly in half.
-A research SaaS company in a regulated space saw productivity climb about over eighteen months while their customer NPS went up 51 points.
+A regulated healthcare SaaS company saw productivity climb about 4× over eighteen months while their customer NPS reversed from −41 to +52.
 The curve bends because the practice got better, not because the tool got newer.

 The take